Governor Mills Announces Nominations to New Paid Family and Medical Leave Benefits Authority

 Payroll contributions for the Paid Family and Medical Leave Program begin January 1, 2025.
 Benefits will be available beginning in 2026.

-Up-to-date information on the new Paid Family and Medical Leave Program, its rulemaking process, and upcoming listening sessions is available at https://www.maine.gov/labor/pfml/.
+Up-to-date information on the new Paid Family and Medical Leave Program, its rulemaking process, and upcoming listening sessions is available at /labor/pfml/.